IntroSDE/introsde/lab07/README.md

 **Introduction to Service Design and Engineering | University of Trento | [Webpage](https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-7 "Permalink to LAB07: Reading and writing from Databases & JPA (Java Persistence API)")**

 To close the loop of our service design, we will need to store (i.e., persist) data in real databases.
 Nowadays, there are two major flavours of databases: **relational** and **non-relational** (also known as **NoSQL**).
 In this module, we will add database access to our RESTful services using the Java Persistence API (JPA).
-We will do so using SQLite as the exemplary relational database and MongoDB as the exemplary non-relational database.
+We will do so using SQLite as an exemple of relational database.

 ## Code